flaneurette/Health-Library/Documents/Food/Breakfast/README.md

 ### Steel-Cut Oats

-Steel-cut oats are minimally processed and digest more slowly than rolled or instant oats.
+Steel-cut oats are minimally processed and digest more slowly than rolled or instant oats. *Dutch: havergrutten.*

 **Benefits:**
 - High in soluble fiber